-The Newfoundlanders was still there, at Berles-au-Bois, four weeks and two days later when, on November 17, the 1st Battalion would be ordered once again onto a train, on this occasion to travel in a south-easterly direction to the town of Peronne.
-From there it immediately began to move further eastward, now on foot, towards the theatre of the battle now imminent.
+The Newfoundlanders had still been there, at Berles-au-Bois, four weeks and two days later when, on November 17, the 1st Battalion would be ordered once again onto a train, on this occasion to travel in a south-easterly direction to the town of Peronne.
+From there it had begun to move further eastward, now on foot, towards the theatre of the battle now imminent.

-On November 19, while still on the move, the unit was to be issued as it went with...war stores, rations and equipment.
-For much of that night it marched up to the assembly areas from where, at twenty minutes past six on that morning of November 20 - Zero Hour - the Newfoundland unit, not being in the first wave of the attack, would move forward into its forming-up area.
-From those forward position, some hours later, at ten minutes past ten, bugles blowing, the 1st Battalion advanced to the fray.
+On November 19, while still on the move, the unit had been issued as it went with...war stores, rations and equipment.
+For much of that night it had marched up to the assembly areas from where, at twenty minutes past six on that morning of November 20 - Zero Hour - the Newfoundland unit, not being in the first wave of the attack, was to move forward into its forming-up area.
+From those forward position, some hours later, at ten minutes past ten, bugles blowing, the 1st Battalion had advanced to the fray.